Online Programs

 The Military Academic Achievement Program (MAAP)

-The Military Academic Achievement Program (MAAP) is a collaboration funded by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and Department of Defense.
+The Military Academic Achievement Program (MAAP) is a collaboration funded by the National Institute of Food and Agriculture, U.S. Department of Agriculture and Department of Defense.
 MAPP is a premier post-secondary distance education collaboration offering inter-institutional degree programs in the Human Sciences.
 MAAP provides education for careers on and around military bases that fit the professional development of military spouses, dependents, retired military and civilian professionals serving the military.

 • Complete a degree in a fully online program – access to collegiate classes is easier than ever before.